-- Each of the three selected nodes must have at least one raw block device available to be used by OpenShift Data Foundation. - The devices you use must be empty; the disks must not include physical volumes (PVs), volume groups (VGs), or logical volumes (LVs) remaining on the disk.
+- Each of the three selected nodes must have at least one raw block device available.
+OpenShift Data Foundation uses the one or more available raw block devices. - The devices you use must be empty, the disks must not include Physical Volumes (PVs), Volume Groups (VGs), or Logical Volumes (LVs) remaining on the disk.